danielmarschall/uitweaks-oidplus-plugin/README.md

 * Change default tree pane width
 * Remember tree pane width in `browser.localStorage` across page reloads

-~The plugin is bundled with the OIDplus itself, there's no need to download it here.~ (not yet)
+The plugin is bundled with the OIDplus itself, there's no need to download it here.